JiayangShen/webpack-assets-info-plugin/README.md

 };
 ```

-This will generate a `assets.json` file in your root output directory with information of each source file path to their corresponding output file, for example:
+This will generate a `assets.json` file in your root output directory with the information of each source file path to their corresponding output file, for example:

 ```json
 {